 The confidence field is a float between 0 and 1 that represents how strongly two businesses are connected.
 Higher values indicate more overlapping data points across the connection types described above.

-The score is composed from weighted signals:
+The score combines weighted signals:

 Use the confidence score to prioritize which connections to investigate first.
 Connections with high confidence are strong leads for further diligence, while lower-confidence connections may warrant manual review.